 The figure below briefly illustrates the procedure for handling complaints.

 The Mediation and Complaints-Handling Institution endeavours to establish a framework for mediation, dialogue and conflict resolution.
 This is evident in the initial phase when the parties are encouraged to resolve the matter themselves and also plays an important role when the Institution offers to mediate between the parties.
 The starting point is therefore that the parties should work together to resolve a specific complaint.
-The Mediation and Complaints-Handling Institution only makes a statement if the parties are unable to resolve the conflict independently or through mediation facilitated by the Institution.
+The Mediation and Complaints-Handling Institution only releases a statement if the parties are unable to resolve the conflict independently or through mediation facilitated by the Institution.
 There may also be cases where the infringement is considered to be of such a serious nature that the Institution does not offer to mediate.

 When the Institution receives a complaint, the complaint is assessed to determine, in particular, whether it complies with formal requirements: the complaint cannot be anonymous, and it must be accompanied by a description of what has happened and corresponding documentation, including the respondent company’s role in the infringement.
 The Institution evaluates whether the complaint falls within the scope of the Guidelines.
 On the basis of the initial assessment, the Institution will either reject the complaint or accept it for further consideration.